batermj/data_sciences_campaign/R/REFERENCES.md

 ## Deep Learning
 + This is a curated list of libraries and frameworks for Neural network and deep learning in R, https://github.com/talegari/r_neural_network_deep_learning

+## Other Online Courses For R
++ List of courses teaching R, https://github.com/rstudio-education/rstats-ed